Are you looking for the best knowledge base examples?

 Fitbit

-Fitbit is a popular American consumer electronics and fitness company known for its smartwatch and fitness application.
-In 2019, it was the fifth-biggest wearable technology company in shipments, and today, over 30 million people worldwide use Fitbit products to track their steps, heart rates, sleep, and other health metrics.
+Fitbit is a well-known American consumer electronics and fitness company, recognized for its smartwatches and fitness applications.
+In 2019, it ranked as the fifth-largest wearable technology company in terms of shipments.
+Today, more than 30 million users worldwide rely on Fitbit products to monitor metrics like steps, heart rates, sleep patterns, and overall health.

 Key Takeaways